Pragya2804/Flair_Detector/README.md

 praw, sklearn, nltk, pandas, datetime, joblib, csv, bs4, lxml, flask, wtf-forms

 Directory Structure:
 DataAcquisition.py, DataProcessing.py and Prediction.py perform task 1, 2, and 3 mentioned above respectively.
 FlairData.csv has all the data features mentioned before.
 FlairData-Copy.csv omits date created and is used for further processing.
 NB.joblib and LR.joblib are trainded data models of Naive-Bayes and Logistic Regression. routes.py is a flask application that inputs url of reddit post and returns predicted flair.
-Templates folder contains html pages of flask website
+Templates folder contains html pages of flask website.